Medical Indemnity Explained

 An application form enables underwriters to accurately assess the risk and contains all the information that is needed to provide you with the most competitive price.
 Any information that you do provide will constitute a material fact.

 No. Formerly known as ISISIS group, we changed our name to Incision in 2018.
-We have been insuring surgeons since 2010.
+We have been providing medical indemnity insurance to surgeons since 2010.

 How to switch indemnifiers